Alcoholism and Depression

 Alcohol abuse statistics show that up to 10% of those who experience chronic depression are also alcoholics.
-Heavy alcohol consumption directly affects mental function and modifies different brain chemical as well as and hormonal systems that are involved in the occurrence of several common mental disorders.
+Heavy alcohol consumption directly affects mental function and modifies different brain chemicals as well as and hormonal systems that are involved in the occurrence of several common mental disorders.
 Research has shown that alcohol has a depressive effect on the brain.

 However, if there was a causative relationship between depression and alcoholism, one would expect that most alcoholics would suffer from depression or that most people suffering from depression would become alcoholics.